izzycode/pt12_github_practice/README.md

 - I'm taking over

-this is my readme 🧐
+my readme, this is  🧐
 here's a change

 - Creating errors